 Baselines: ratcheting thresholds on existing code

 When you introduce metric thresholds on an existing codebase, you usually hit the same wall: every reasonable threshold flags hundreds of existing functions, and CI goes red on every push.
 The realistic adoption path is "ratchet from current state, fail only on new offenders".
-The baseline file (issue #99) is how bca check supports that workflow.
+The baseline file is how bca check supports that workflow.

 Baselines are the complement to in-source suppression markers, not a substitute.
 Use suppression markers (Suppression markers) when a function is intentionally complex forever (a parser, a state machine, generated code).
 Use a baseline when the team intends to pay the debt down.
 Both can live in the same repo; suppression is checked first.